koajs/joi-router/README.md

 input validation fails.
 This means your route will not be reached.
 If this isn't what you want, for example, if you're writing a web app which needs to respond with custom html describing the errors, set the `validate.continueOnError` flag to true.
 You can find out if validation failed by checking `ctx.invalid`.
+If you're define output validation only a response status code between 200 and 299 is considered for output validation.

 ```js
 admin.route({